Rwanda: Post-Genocide Restoration and Peacebuilding

 Field visits to genocide memorials, museums, and commissions working toward reconciliation are an essential part of the program.
 Students also learn about post-conflict reconciliation in a very different context during the program’s two-week excursion to northern Uganda.
 Learn more about this program’s excursions.

-Through the program’s six-week homestay in Kigali, students are able to share daily life with a Rwandan family.
+Through the program’s seven-week homestay in Kigali, students are able to share daily life with a Rwandan family.

 Cooperation between SIT students, Spark MicroGrants, and Women’s Cooperative in Butare